 Beyond the skates, there are a few items your child should wear to ensure a good time when ice skating.

-- Helmet - The ice is hard, and most children don't understand what will happen to them when they fall on ice.
+- Helmet - The ice is hard, and most children don't understand what will happen to them when they fall on the ice.
 A helmet is a great way to ensure that the day isn't shortened from a crack on the head.
-Many consider a hockey helmet the best with a cage to protect the face, but a bicycle helmet with an extended brow is all that's necessary.
+Many consider a hockey helmet the best, with a cage to protect the face, but a bicycle helmet with an extended brow is all that's necessary.
 This will protect your toddler's head, and the extended brow will protect his or her face.

-- Knee Pads - These are great for simple falls, as children either fall backward or forward, and forward means knees.
+- Knee Pads - These are great for simple falls, as children either fall backward or forward and forward means hitting their knees.
 Wearing knee pads can prevent a plethora of bruises.

-- Gloves - When toddlers fall, they need to learn to push themselves up off of the bitter cold ice.
+- Gloves - When toddlers fall, they must learn to push themselves off the bitter cold ice.
 Many consider ice hockey gloves to be the best because of the extra padding, but they're not necessary.
 Simple mittens can offer the needed warmth.

 - Elbow Pads - Along with knee pads, elbow pads may be necessary if your toddler consistently falls forward onto his or her forearms.

 - Wrist Guards - When little ones fall forward, they often try to brace themselves with little hands.
 This can be painful for their wrists if it happens over and over.

 - Padded Pants - If your toddler falls backward onto his or her bum enough times, you might consider padded pants, which will prevent bruises on the back side.